Things To Do In Split

 Split’s west coast bears witness of the great sporting achievements of the city’s sons and daughters with a unique walk of fame.
 During its reconstruction in 2013, bronze plates with names of all Olympic medalists from Split were embedded into the waterfront promenade to pay tribute to the athletes, who promoted their city and sport well beyond its borders.

-Besides the above mentioned Basketball players, you will find also other famous names.
-Blanka Vlašić, Ivano Balić, the Skelin Brothers and Wimbledon winner Goran Ivanišević, just to name a few.
+Besides the above mentioned Basketball players, you will find also Blanka Vlašić, Ivano Balić, the Skelin Brothers and Wimbledon winner Goran Ivanišević, just to name a few.
 For the true sport enthusiasts one of the things to do in Split may also be to visit the Museum of Sport and its Hall of Fame.